Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - Input fields should be white, in settings and also on mainwindow
     - or only in settings, and on main window make border bold as indicator
+    - currently, ony when output subfolder is created, does it change for all other inputs

 ## **Bugs**